django-cms/djangocms-text/README.rst

 --------------------------------------

-djangocms-text's migrations automatically migrate existing text plugins from djangocms-text-ckeditor.
+djangocms-text's migrations automatically migrate existing text plugins from djangocms-text-ckeditor, and clean up old tables.
 All you have to do is:

 * uninstall ``djangocms-text-ckeditor``
 * remove ``djangocms_text_ckeditor`` from ``INSTALLED_APPS``
 * add ``djangocms_text`` to ``INSTALLED_APPS`` (see above)
 * run ``python -m manage migrate djangocms_text``

+**Attention**: The migration command also deletes djangocms-text-ckeditor's tables from the database (to avoid referential integrity issues).
+To be on the safe side, make a backup of its content.

 When transitioning from CKEditor4 to Tiptap as the rich text editor in your project, consider the following points: